 After identifying the proper SCEF, the IN-CSE sends a Trigger UPDATE (Replace) or DELETE (Recall) Request to the SCEF targeting the transactionID of the Device Trigger.

 For an UPDATE (Replace) request, the request shall contain one or more of the following fields:

-An HTTP PUT method shall be used
+An HTTP PUT method shall be used.